Undergraduate minors: Asian languages and literature; Korean studies; Russian; Russian and Eastern European studies

 Continuation of RUSS:3200; implementation of a variety of print and online materials; methods to increase listening, reading, and speaking skills in Russian.
 Taught in Russian.
 Requirements: RUSS:2112 with a minimum grade of C+.
 Recommendations: completion of RUSS:3200.

 RUSS:3202 Russian Literature in Translation 1860-1917 3 s.h.

 Survey of major works, figures, and trends of 19th- and early 20th-century Russian literature; age of the Russian novel; works of Turgenev (Fathers and Sons), Tolstoy (Confession), Dostoevsky (The Idiot, The Brothers Karamazov), and Chekhov (plays).
 Taught in English.
 Same as HIST:3492, TRNS:3203, WLLC:3202.

 Russian-language materials determined by student and instructor.
 Requirements: 16 s.h. of Russian language instruction.

 Perfecting spoken Russian and aural comprehension of native speech.
 Taught in Russian.
-Requirements: SLAV:3112 or three years of college-level Russian.
+Requirements: RUSS:3112 or three years of college-level Russian.

 Perfecting spoken Russian and aural comprehension of native speech.
 Taught in Russian.
-Requirements: SLAV:4111 or three years of college-level Russian.
+Requirements: RUSS:4111 or three years of college-level Russian.